flutter/website/src/docs/testing/best-practices.md

 If you need to tune your app’s performance, or perhaps the UI isn't as smooth as you expect, the Flutter plugin for your IDE can help.
-In the Flutter inspector, bring up the **Performance** tab and enable the **show widget rebuild** check box.
+In the Flutter Performance window, enable the **Show widget rebuild information** check box.
 This feature helps you detect when frames are being rendered and displayed in more than 16ms.
 Where possible, the plugin provides a link to a relevant tip.

-[PENDING: INSERT IMAGE after UI change lands]

 The following behaviors might negatively impact your app's performance.

-* Avoid using the Opacity widget, and particularly avoid it in an animation.
+* Avoid using the `Opacity` widget, and particularly avoid it in an animation.
-  Use AnimatedOpacity or `FadeInImage` instead.
+  Use `AnimatedOpacity` or `FadeInImage` instead.
   For more information, see [Performance considerations for opacity animation]({{site.api}}/flutter/widgets/Opacity-class.html#performance-considerations-for-opacity-animation).